 Part way through lunch we spotted a few hikers on the way down from the ridge, which is actually the shoulder of Mount Kidd.
 Once they were back at the pass they described the hike as a quick one – 15 minutes up, 15 minutes down and very worthwhile.
 Sarah and I looked at each other – and then decided we’d just head for the first nob on the ridge and call it a day there.

 As you can imagine, the views got better and better with every foot we climbed.
 By the time we reached the nob we figured we might as well go for the top as it wasn’t far then.
 And so we did – although I’d say for us with picture taking and discussion time it was closer to 30 minutes up and 25 minutes down.

-By the time we were back at the pass it was 2:45.
-We still had 8½ kilometers to get back to the car, and 3000 feet to descend.
+It wasn’t until 2:45 that we were back at the pass.
+We still had 8.5 kilometres to get back to the car, and 3,000 feet to descend.
 Poles definitely come in handy on the descent.

 This is one Kananaskis Country hike I HIGHLY RECOMMEND!

 - The Galatea trailhead is about 90 minutes from Calgary along Highway 40 in Kananaskis Country.
 No permits are required and parking is free.

 - The total distance is 17 kilometres to Guinn Pass and back.
 Add in about 1.5 kilometres extra for the return hike to the summit of the shoulder of Mount Kidd.

 - Elevation gain to Guinn Pass is 3,000 feet.
 It’s about another 500 feet to the summit of the shoulder.